 DC Films also already gave Flashpoint a more direct adaptation in the animated movie The Flashpoint Paradox.

 The DCEU contains many of the core Flashpoint cast; Wonder Woman and Aquaman are the critical and box office darlings of the film series, with Shazam! a close contender for the top of the crop.
 Meanwhile, there's a new Batman coming to film with Robert Pattinson as Bruce Wayne – and of course the whole Michael Keaton-Ben Affleck thing.
 And until they announce it one way or the other, fans are going to hold out hope until the final minutes of The Flash that Christian Bale will join the Bat-reunion.

-Speaking of which, while there's a chance that Keaton could be playing an older version of his Bruce Wayne/Batman (which opens the door to a whole host of implications for other DC movie veterans), it's important to consider the possibility he's playing the Flashpoint Batman, Thomas Wayne – a character who made it out of the Flashpoint universe and into the mainstream DCU as part of Geoff Johns and Josh Williamson's 'The Button' which led to the incorporation of the Watchmen mythos into the story of the core DC Universe.
+Speaking of which, while it seems likely Keaton is simply playing an older version of his Bruce Wayne/Batman (which opens the door to a whole host of implications for other DC movie veterans), it's important to consider the possibility he could play the Flashpoint Batman, Thomas Wayne – a character who made it out of the Flashpoint universe and into the mainstream DCU as part of Geoff Johns and Josh Williamson's 'The Button' which led to the incorporation of the Watchmen mythos into the story of the core DC Universe.

 So what does all this mean?
 Well, DC's comic stories have often revolved around the idea of a Multiverse – a panoply of worlds that exist in odd reflections of each other, based around core concepts and characters that appear throughout.
-It's an approach DC TV shows have also taken, with CW adapting 'Crisis on Infinite Earths' to resolve some of its own Multiversal quandaries – and CW's Flash even adapting a version of Flashpoint in which Barry Allen visits an alternate history of his own making, caused by preventing his mother's death.
-And, if that's not enough, Ezra Miller's movie Flash showed up in an episode of The Flash during CW's 'Crisis On Infinite Earths', hinting at a much bigger connection between DC's various media.
+It's an approach DC TV shows have also taken, with the CW's aforementioned adaptation of 'Crisis on Infinite Earths' to resolve some of its own multiversal quandaries – and CW's Flash even adapting a version of Flashpoint in which Barry Allen visits an alternate history of his own making, caused by preventing his mother's death.